Teradata/stacki-wiki/Creating-Pallets.md

 ##### RPM-only Pallet

 Creating an RPM-only pallet is the same for both stacki 6 and 7.
 Only the URLs and repos are going to be different.
+This assumes your frontend has access to the internet.
+If not, put up a VirtualBox frontend on your desktop/laptop and create the pallets there and then put them on the real frontend.
+If you can't get outside access you are likely in one of the Dakotas or working at a large multi-national bank.
+Either way, I'm sorry.

+###### Creating pallet from a path.
 One very common thing I do is to grab the updates from CentOS for my particular CentOS version.
 We'll create a mirror of the updates two ways.
 The first is the simplest and most direct.
 You're going to use the "stack create mirror" command.

 "stack create mirror" does a reposync from a url or a repoid AND creates an ISO from the downloaded RPMs, which makes it a pallet.
 I know, awesome, right?